Louis Jordan

-With his dynamic Tympany Five bands, Jordan mapped out the main parameters of the classic R&B, urban blues and early rock-and-roll genres with a series of highly influential 78-rpm discs released by Decca Records.
+With his dynamic bands that he called The Tympany Five no matter how many musicians were in it, Jordan mapped out the main parameters of the classic R&B, urban blues and early rock-and-roll genres with a series of highly influential 78-rpm discs released by Decca Records.
 These recordings presaged many of the styles of black popular music of the late 1940s, 1950s and 1960s and exerted a strong influence on many leading performers in these genres.
-Many of his records were produced by Milt Gabler, who went on to refine and develop the qualities of Jordan's recordings in his later production work with Bill Haley, including "Rock Around the Clock".
+Many of his records were produced by Milt Gabler who, in his later production work, played Jordan's music for Bill Haley as Haley wanted to transition from country & western to rock 'n' roll resulting in Haley's huge hit, "Rock Around the Clock".

+Jordan was also an actor and a film personality.
+He appeared in 14 three-minute Soundies filmed for "movie jukeboxes" of the 1940s.
+He also worked as a specialty act in the Hollywood theatrical features Follow the Boys and Swing Parade of 1946.
+His very successful musical short Caldonia (1945) prompted three more feature films, all starring Jordan and his band: Beware; Reet, Petite and Gone; and Look-Out Sister.

-Jordan ranks fifth in the list of the most successful African-American recording artists according to Joel Whitburn's analysis of Billboard magazine's R&B chart, and was the most popular rhythm and blues artist with his "jump blues" recordings of the pre-rock n' roll era.
-Though comprehensive sales figures are not available, he had at least four million-selling hits during his career.
-Jordan regularly topped the R&B "race" charts, achieving the Number 1 slot eighteen times, with 113 weeks in that spot over the years.
-He was also one of the first black recording artists to achieve significant crossover in popularity with the predominantly white mainstream American audience, having simultaneous Top Ten hits on the pop charts on several occasions.
+Jordan ranks fifth in the list of the most successful African-American recording artists according to Joel Whitburn's analysis of Billboard magazine's R&B chart, and was the most popular rhythm and blues artist with his jump blues recordings of the pre-rock n' roll era.
+Though comprehensive sales figures are not available, Jordan had at least four million-selling hits during his career and regularly topped the R&B "race" charts, reaching Number 1 a total of 18 times, with 113 weeks in that spot over the years.
+He was also one of the first black recording artists to achieve significant crossover in popularity with the predominantly white mainstream American audience, having simultaneous top ten hits on the pop charts several times.

-Life and career
+Early life

 Jordan was born on July 8, 1908, in Brinkley, Arkansas.
 His father, James Aaron Jordan, was a music teacher and bandleader for the Brinkley Brass Band and the Rabbit Foot Minstrels.
-His mother, Adell, died when Louis was young.
-He was raised by his grandmother Maggie Jordan and his aunt Lizzie Reid.
-At an early age he studied clarinet and saxophone with his father.
-In his teens he was a member of the Rabbit Foot Minstrels and was playing professionally in the late 1920s.
-In the early 1930s he played in Philadelphia and New York City with Charlie Gaines.
-He recorded with Clarence Williams and briefly was a member of the Stuff Smith orchestra.
-With the Chick Webb orchestra he sang and played alto saxophone.
-In 1938 he started a band that recorded a year later as the Tympany Five.
+His mother, Adell, died when Louis was young and his grandmother, Maggie Jordan and his aunt, Lizzie Reid raised him.
+Under the tutelage of his father, Jordan began studying clarinet at age seven, then saxophone.
+In his teens, he joined the Rabbit Foot Minstrels Louis Jordan studied at Arkansas Baptist College where he majored in music.